A COOPERATIVE COMMUNITY PROJECT

 Florence (Flora) Louise Herdic

 Photograph courtesy of the Lycoming County Historical Society

-Read the rest of the article by Mary Sieminski, published in the Williamsport Women Series in the Williamsport Sun-Gazette on August 11, 2013.
+Read the rest of the article by Mary Sieminski, published in the Williamsport Women series in the Williamsport Sun-Gazette on September 9, 2013.